 \subsection{Vision-Language Models for Robot Planning}

-VLMs have emerged as powerful semantic front-ends for robotic systems.
-HYPERmotion~\cite{c1} uses a VLM to select robot morphology and action primitives, coupling this to a motion library and MPC for physically consistent execution.
-VoxAct-B~\cite{c3} leverages VLMs to assign roles to each arm in bimanual tasks based on language goals.
-RoboMIND~2.0~\cite{c2} provides a multimodal bimanual dataset of over 310,000 dual-arm trajectories, training a hierarchical VLM planner for grounded subgoal decomposition.
-MoManipVLA \cite{c16} and FALCON~\cite{c17} further couple foundation models with whole-body MPC for loco-manipulation.
-Despite this progress, none of these systems use the VLM to generate compliance parameters --- stiffness, damping, or velocity constraints --- that directly shape physical interaction behavior.
+VLMs have become powerful semantic front-ends for robotics.
+HYPERmotion~\cite{c1} selects robot morphology and action primitives and couples them to a motion library and MPC; VoxAct-B~\cite{c3} assigns per-arm roles in bimanual tasks from language goals; and RoboMIND~2.0~\cite{c2} trains a hierarchical VLM planner on a large dual-arm dataset.
+MoManipVLA~\cite{c16} and FALCON~\cite{c17} couple foundation models with Whole-Body MPC for loco-manipulation, while HapticVLA~\cite{hapticvla} learns contact-rich manipulation offline rather than sensing it at runtime.
+None of these systems, however, use the VLM to generate explicit, interpretable compliance parameters (stiffness, damping, or velocity limits) that shape physical interaction.